zulip/zulip/docs/production/deployment.md

 size of the contents on disk; `s3_disk_cache_size` is expected to be the primary control for cache sizing.

+#### `nameserver`

+When the [S3 storage backend][s3-backend] is in use, downloads from S3 are proxied from nginx, whose configuration requires an explicit value of a DNS nameserver to resolve the S3 server's hostname.
+Zulip defaults to using the resolver found in `/etc/resolv.conf`; this setting overrides any value found there.

 [s3-backend]: upload-backends.md

 #### `uwsgi_listen_backlog_limit`